Burp.

 Anything your heart desires

-Will come to youIf your heart is in your dream
+If your heart is in your dream

 No request is too extreme